Yogarajan12/Yogarajan12/README.md

 **Course project · Probabilistic Generative Modelling and Learning**

-Built a quality-gated fetal-ultrasound classifier that could **abstain and defer uncertain cases to a human** rather than force a prediction.
+Designed a quality-gated fetal-ultrasound classifier that could **abstain and defer uncertain cases to a human** rather than force a prediction.
 I tested diffusion reconstruction uncertainty as an independent quality signal alongside classifier confidence.

 The most useful result was partly negative: although selective prediction worked, diffusion uncertainty itself ranked classification errors substantially worse than simpler uncertainty baselines and largely failed at out-of-distribution detection.
 I kept that failure in the conclusion because knowing which confidence signals *not* to trust is part of building a trustworthy deferral system.